pjakiela/ECON523/exercises/E11-clustering.md

 ### Question 1

-As we've seen, when treatment is assigned at the cluster elvel, our hypothesis tests are only correctly sized when we cluster our standard errors.
+As we've seen, when treatment is assigned at the cluster level, our hypothesis tests are only correctly sized when we cluster our standard errors.
 How do we account for this in calculating statistical power or required sample size?
 For cluster-randomized trials, we use a slightly different equation for the MDE: